mozilla-ai/agent-factory/README.md

 3. `requirements.txt`: Python dependencies required to run the agent

 > [!NOTE]
-> You might need to install the dependencies created for the agent.
-In this codespace, you can do it with
+> You might need to install the dependencies created for the agent, you can do it with:
 >
 > ```bash
 > uv pip install -r generated_workflows/requirements.txt
+> ```

+> [!NOTE]
+> You might also need to add additional api keys, depending on the generated agent and the tools it uses, for example if it uses the elevenlabs-mcp:
+> Set it as an environment variable:
+> ```bash
+> export OPENAI_API_KEY=sk-...
 > ```

 ### 2. Run the Generated Workflow